manovotny/eslint-config-get-off-my-lawn/readme.md

 Love eslint-config-get-off-my-lawn?
 Love [prettier](https://prettier.io/)?
 Well you're in luck!

 eslint-config-get-off-my-lawn will automatically detect if your project is using prettier and it will apply [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) to turn off all rules that are unnecessary or might conflict with prettier.

+## Usage With TypeScript

+But what about TypeScript?
+Don't worry, we got you!

+eslint-config-get-off-my-lawn will automatically detect if your project is using TypeScript and it will configure and enable [@typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) for you.
+How's that for handy?

 ## Related